 Article II: Membership

 Full-time Senators will be elected by a vote of full-time faculty.
-All regular and contract faculty members who are assigned to Crafton Hills College for at least fifty percent of their workload shall be eligible to vote for and to serve as Senators.
+All regular and contract faculty members who are assigned to Crafton Hills College for at least fifty percent of their workload shall be eligible to vote for and to serve as a Full-time Senator.

 Each of the campus divisions will elect up to forty percent of their faculty as representatives: (This needs to be verified for each voting cycle)